DHolmanCoding/GoPlayground/README.md

 gRPC services are also defined in `.proto` files, and then `protoc` with a special gRPC plugin can be used to generate server and client code from your proto file along with the standard getters, setters, and serialization methods mentioned above.

+## Micro
+Micro is a framework for building Go microservices without having to concern yourself with the boilerplate of creating a gRPC service.
+Micro works as a protoc plugin that will replace the gRPC plugin that we initially used to add functionality to base protoc.

 ## Resources Used
 https://ewanvalentine.io/microservices-in-golang-part-x/ where 1<= x <= 10